josephflynn/josephflynn.github.io/homework/HW1-Code Refractor/README.md

 # Completed Homework Upload

+- Re-organised HTML elements to be semantically structured and more efficient.
+- Added alt attributes to images.
-- Re-organised HTML and CSS to be more efficient, cleaner and semantically structured.
-Included some descriptive comments as well.
+- Re-organised CSS to be more efficient and cleaner.
+- Consolodated duplicate class selectors.
+- Included descriptive comments in both HTML and CSS.
+- Uploaded to GUTHUB.

 ________________________________________...
 # 01 HTML CSS Git: Code Refactor